 Gargoyle Geckos (Rhacodactylus auriculatus)

 Gargoyle geckos are originally from New Caledonia (a group of islands between Fiji and Australia).
-Gargoyle geckos are ideal reptile pets for beginners, with simple, easy- to-meet requirements.
-Because gargoyle geckos are primarily tree dwelling, they make outstanding displays in naturalistic vivariums.
+Amazingly, gargoyle geckos are ideal reptile pets for beginners, with simple, easy- to-meet requirements.
+Because gargoyle geckos are primarily tree-dwelling, they make outstanding displays in naturalistic vivariums.

 Gargoyle Gecko Size